 The Shared model is a nice middle ground between the first two models.
 Generally speaking, running Photon servers will be significantly more cost efficient than running a full dedicated headless Unity instance.
 This model is often used for games that have large numbers of players and games which are “less competitive”.
 You wouldn’t want to do this for games like Battle Royale, which are more server heavy, but this would be appropriate for PVE MMO style games.

 Quantum is another solution offered by Photon that is a full deterministic simulation.
 It has its own application layer, while Unity sits on top as more of a visualisation layer.
 So— although it is technically using Unity, it is very much like learning a new engine.

 They have their own physics frameworks for 2D/3D, update loops and other elements, hence a steeper learning curve.
 Besides this, Quantum does still require a back-end server similar to Shared mode.
 This means there is still the ongoing server cost in addition to whatever costs associated with using it.
 Having said that, it is the appropriate mode for games where you’re expecting players connecting globally with very different latencies, packet loss or situations.

-Marty and Grant came together to make a Photon Fusion sample project, called Fusion Pong!
-You can check out the public repo for free!
+Marty and Grant came together to make this sample project using Photon Fusion, called Fusion Pong!
+You can check out the public repo here.
 Enjoy!